 - Morning: Get your caffeine fix from Drew’s Brew’s Coffee because you’re going to need it.
 Rally the troops and head to a country line dancing lesson for a quintessentially Nashville experience (plus learn skills that will come in handy later tonight!).

-- Afternoon: After working up a sweat, reward yourself with drinks outside at one of Nashville’s best breweries in the craft beer scene, East Nashville Beerworks.
+- Afternoon: After working up a sweat, reward yourself with drinks outside at one of Nashville’s best craft breweries: East Nashville Beerworks.
 If beer isn’t your thing, head to the Pearl Diver for tiki-themed cocktails in a great indoor/outdoor space.

-- Morning: Grab coffee at Ketter Coffee and then breakfast at Frothy Monkey in 12 South.
-They have lots of items to go, so depending on how the group is feeling, you can either dine-in or pick up something small to go.
+- Morning: Grab coffee at Ketter Coffee and then breakfast at Frothy Monkey.
+They have lots of items to go, so depending on how the group is feeling, you can either dine in or pick up something small to go.